 Muhlenberg County Health Department reports 3 new cases of COVID-19

-MUHLENBERG, Ky.
-(WBKO) - Thursday, March 25, the Muhlenberg County Health Department reports 3 new cases of COVID-19
+MUHLENBERGCO., Ky.
+(WBKO) - Muhlenberg County Health Department reports 3 new cases of COVID-19 for Tuesday, March 31.

 It is crucial that everyone in the community continue working together to combat community spread of this virus, #TeamMuhlenberg.